coady/graphique/README.md

 Specifying an `INDEX` of columns indicates the table is sorted, and enables the binary `search` field.

-Specifying `READ` to false will lazily load the table, and enables a `read` field to filter rows from the dataset.
+Specifying `READ` to false will lazily load the table.
 All table fields are supported and benefit from reading only needed columns.
+Additionally `filter(query: ...)` is optimized to filter rows while reading the dataset.
 Because graphique is a running service, the default for now is to read on startup.
 However [parquet is performant](https://duckdb.org/2021/06/25/querying-parquet.html) at reading a subset of data - both rows and columns.
 So there may be use cases where lower memory usage and more variable latency is worth the trade-off.

 ## Installation
 ```console